AP®Calculus AB Score Guide

 AP Calculus AB Score Distributions

-As you can see from the table above, scoring high on the Calculus AB exam has gotten difficult over the years with more students scoring below 3 in 2021 compared to previous years.
-AP Calculus AB exam is a challenging subject, but you can be a 5 pointer with the right study tools, course instruction, and dedication!
+As you can see from the table above, scoring high on the Calculus AB exam was more in 2021 compared to other years.
+Across the board, over 50% of students scored 3 or higher.
+AP Calculus AB exam is a challenging subject, but you can score 5 with the right study tools, course instruction, and dedication!

 UWorld’s online AP Calculus AB practice exams will help you get there!
-Taking practice tests will help you track your progress and clear out doubts to help you form a solid foundation of core calculus concepts.
+Taking practice tests will help you track your progress and address confusing areas to help you form a solid foundation of core calculus concepts.
 You can also make quick notes and use our flashcards to revisit concepts and theorems in a jiffy when reviewing for the exam.

-Scoring Pattern for The 2021 AP Calculus AB Exam
+Scoring pattern for the 2022 and 2021 AP Calculus AB exams

 To secure a good AP Calc AB score, you need to understand the scoring pattern for the exam.
-This will help you know which section might be a high scorer for you and which section you need to focus more on!
-Let’s analyze the 2021 AP Calculus AB scoring pattern and learn how scores were distributed across the multiple-choice and free-response sections.
+This will help you know which might be a high scoring section for you and which concepts you may need to focus more on!
+Let’s start by analyzing the 2022 AP Calculus AB scoring pattern and learn how scores were distributed across the multiple-choice and free-response sections:

 For the 2021 pen-and-paper exam, students scored significantly higher on the Multiple-Choice section than the Free-Response questions.

-In the multiple-choice section, the following trends were noted:
+In the multiple-choice section, the following trends emerged:

 - Students demonstrated the strongest proficiency in Unit 4: Contextual Applications of Differentiation, with 11% of students earning a perfect score across the questions on this unit.

-- On average, students scored the lowest on Unit 7: Differential Equations, in which 4% of students answered all questions correctly, and 9% answered none correctly.
+- On average, students scored the lowest on Unit 7: Differential Equations, in which 4% answered all questions correctly, and 9% answered none correctly.

 The Free-Response Section showed the following patterns: